A practical guide to the group law

 I should probably back up my claim that there are some geometry problems out there than can be tackled using the group law.
 Here's a sample from a solution to IMO 2019/6 by yaron235:

-First of all, note that this curve is an elliptic curve - indeed, one can verify that this is a cubic equation on $X$ (...).
+First of all, note that this curve is an elliptic curve - indeed, one can verify that this is a cubic equation on (...).

 What does any of this mean?
 You might have vaguely heard that elliptic curves have a group law so it's possible to "add points" together, but the group law looks something like (according to Wikipedia):

-- We then take $P + Q$ to be $−R$, the point opposite $R$ (across the $x$-axis).
+- We then take to be , the point opposite (across the -axis).

 and then it is claimed that this "+" makes the elliptic curve into an abelian group.
 But evidently, this is not the same "+" as what we were seeing earlier in the solution!
 In this article we'll try to make sense of all of this.